 - 🌼 Spring – A good time to visit for whitewater rafting or late ski season deals.
 Just be aware the weather can be a bit hit or miss.

 👉 Read the full guide to when to visit Colorado.

 🚌 Getting In & Around

-- ✈️ Airports – Most visitors will arrive at Denver International Airport (DIA) or Colorado Springs (COS), though other airports include Aspen (ASE), Eagle County (EGE), and Pueblo (PUB).
+- ✈️ Airports – Most visitors will arrive at Denver International Airport (DIA) or Colorado Springs (COS), though there are 13 commercial Colorado airports, including Aspen (ASE), Eagle County (EGE), and Pueblo (PUB).